mac-chaffee/mac-chaffee.github.io/README.md

 **Serving the website:**

-You can just open the index.html file, but then Chrome won't allow the service worker registration.
+You can just open the index.html file, but then Chrome won't allow inlineSVG to work.
 To avoid this, run `python -m SimpleHTTPServer 8000` and access the site at `localhost:8000`.

 `npm run server` will do this for you.